elec327/elec327.github.io/lab2/index.md

 {: class="questions" start="9"}

 **Save your code as `pendant.c`.
 Create a demo video that shows the pendant operating.
-Upload your answered questions, code and the video URL to owlspace.**
+Upload your answered questions, code and the video URL to Canvas.**